University of North Texas Department of Political Science

 2013-2014 Herbert K. York Fellowship, Institute for Global Conflict and Cooperation.
 Awarded by the University of California San Diego.

 2013-2014 Graduate Division Fee Fellowship.
-School fees waived for a full year.
+School fees are waived for a full year.
 Awarded by the University of California Riverside.

 2012 Visiting Scholar-in-Residence, Instituto Nacional de Asuntos Publicos, Universidad de Chile.